ojones/blog/content/relics/fox.md

 {{< figure src="/blog/relics/images/12-years-a-slave.jpg" title="12 Years A Slave Won" >}}

-After making a few screener apps (web and mobile), we thought why not make a generic admin tool so anyone at fox can share copyrighted video content.
+After making a few screener apps (web and mobile), we thought why not make a generic admin tool so anyone at Fox can share copyrighted video content.

 {{< figure src="/blog/relics/images/fox_admin.png" title="Generic Screener Admin" >}}

-This is the movie industry so we can't just put things on youtube.
+This is the industry so we can't just put things on youtube.
 We have a DRM process for everything.
 That takes asset management, tracking, and Telerik.

 {{< figure src="/blog/relics/images/fox_asset_mgr.png" title="DRM Asset Manager" >}}